wichers/esphome-comfoair/README.md

 # ComfoAir
-Port of ComfoAir protocol to ESPHome.io firmware, which is supported by external_components.
+Port of the ComfoAir protocol to ESPHome.io firmware, which is supported by external_components.

-Add the definition of `external_components` to your yaml configuration:
+Add the following definition of `external_components` to your yaml configuration:

 ```
 external_components: